-The MONTH function is categorized under DATE/TIME functions.
+The MONTH Function is categorized under Excel DATE/TIME functions.
 The function will return the month portion of a date as a number.
-The number would be between 1 to 12.
+The number will be between 1 to 12.
 The MONTH function is available in all versions from MS Excel 2000.

-Serial_number (required argument) – It is the date that you want to return the month of.
+Serial_number (required argument) – This is the date that you want to return the month of.
 The date can either be:

 How to use the MONTH Function in Excel?

 As a worksheet function, MONTH can be entered as part of a formula in a cell of a worksheet.
 To understand the uses of the function, let’s consider an example: